 Cancer can change you physically and cause many emotions such as fear, depression and anger.
 These intense feelings might affect how you feel about sex and about yourself.
 Feeling attractive to others might be important whether you are in a relationship or not.
 This means getting used to the changes yourself first.
 It can be a little more difficult if you don’t have a partner to support you.
 It might be helpful to talk to a relative or friend.

-Guidelines for sex
+Guidelines for safe sex

 - You should have a single partner rather than multiple partners in order to minimise getting an infection